 Their limits might not be respected.
 They may be forced or pressurised to do things that they don’t want to do.
 This could be sexual limits (what kind of sex we are comfortable with), or being forced to have sex when they don’t want to (rape/sexual assault) or being pressured into having sex with someone else.
 It could be that they are forced into doing other non-sexual stuff that they previously didn’t want to do; like drugs or alcohol or being friends with people they don’t want to be with.

 They might have no independence or very little control over their own lives.Their partner might not let them do anything by themselves: school work, hang with friends/family/parents, hobbies.
-They might not have their own time or their own money.
+Perhaps they don’t get their own time anymore.
+They might have their money taken from them or denied to them.
 Their partner might control their sexual and reproductive health (not being happy about using condoms or other contraceptive or safer sex methods).
-Their partner could say that they were making them jealous and jealousy is a sign of love (but it so isn’t).
+This is called reproductive coercion.
+Their partner could say that they were making them jealous and that jealousy is a sign of love (it really isn’t).

 Also the relationship might not be fair.
 It might be ok for the abusive partner to do what he/she wants but not for the other person.
 They could see their mates or see other people sexually.
 It might be that they are having a better time in the relationship than the other person, hogging all the good stuff and leaving them with the bad stuff.